saksham18kukreja/Autonomous-Drone/README.md

 ![video](https://github.com/saksham18kukreja/Autonomous-Drone/blob/master/obstacle_avoidance_drone.gif)

-In the video, the drone detects the obstacle visualized by the point cloud(top left)<br>
+In the video, the drone detects the obstacle visualized by the point cloud(top left)

 It generates a new path around the obstacle seen at the bottom left

 ## Optimization